Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Today, we call them 'shell keeps'.
 Source: Restormel Castle - Wikipedia

 'F' marks Restormel Castle's former chapel.
-Right where you'd need one if you accept that 'chapel' = 'chop hall'.
+Just where you'd need one if you accept that 'chapel' = 'chop hall'.

 Once you understand how Yazd's Tower of Silence functioned, it's easy to decrypt descriptions of England's shell keeps.